Triathlons are challenging endurance races that require athletes to swim, bike, and run.

 This category caters to athletes who desire a significant challenge while still maintaining a manageable distance.

-3. IRONMAN
+3. Ironman

-The IRONMAN category represents the pinnacle of triathlon achievement.
+The Ironman category represents the pinnacle of triathlon achievement.

-With its grueling distances, an IRONMAN triathlon consists of a 3.86-kilometer swim, a 180.25-kilometer bike ride, and a full marathon run of 42.2 kilometers.
+With its grueling distances, an Ironman triathlon consists of a 3.86-kilometer swim, a 180.25-kilometer bike ride, and a full marathon run of 42.2 kilometers.

-IRONMAN races push participants to their limits, both physically and mentally.
+Ironman races push participants to their limits, both physically and mentally.

-It’s important to understand that the choice of a training plan for triathlon significantly depends on the distance you’ve chosen to tackle.
+It’s important to understand that the choice of a training plan for a triathlon significantly depends on the distance you’ve chosen to tackle.

 In the following section, we’ll delve into the specifics of sprint triathlon training plans, shedding light on the foundation that sets novices and time-conscious athletes on the path to success.

-Tailoring Your Plan: Hybrid Training Approaches
+Tailoring Your Triathlon Training Plan: Hybrid Training Approaches

 While standard training plans cater to specific triathlon distances, many triathletes find success through a more flexible approach known as hybrid training.